evmts/tevm-monorepo/prototype/README.md

 # prototype/

 The original EVMts proof of concept.
-This will be deleted after beta release
+This is here for reference and will be deleted after beta release